robben-ar/intelmq-docker/README.md

 # Using it with elasticsearch and grafana

-There is another docker-compose-eg.yml wich give you ElasticSearch and Grafana, wich you can use to build another cain of output.
+There is another docker-compose-eg.yml wich give you ElasticSearch and Grafana, wich you can use to build another chain of output.